ComputerSmoke/wizInt/README.md

 demon - does nothing... or does it?

+ghost - dies when stat is the empty string

 Scrolls are defined in archives, files ending in .lor.
 Import an archive in main.inn with "archive [name]"

 Spells: